sheki/parse-blog/content/wiki/books.md

 Books
 -----

-* ost in Math: How Beauty Leads Physics Astray
 * https://www.amazon.com/Invention-Science-History-Scientific-Revolution/dp/0061759538
 * Hard Landing: The Epic Contest for Power and Profits That Plunged the Airlines into Chaos Paperback – December 24, 1996
 * wilderness tips Margret Atwood